 Jerald L. Kent

-Mr. Kent began his career as a CPA with Arthur Andersen in 1979.
-He left to head up acquisitions and finance for an upstart cable company, Cencom Cable Associates, Inc. in 1983.
-He later became CFO of that company.
-Cencom grew by acquisition and eventually served 550,000 customers in the U.S. when it was sold in 1991.
+Jerry began his career as a CPA with Arthur Andersen in 1979, and in 1983 left to head up acquisitions and finance for an upstart cable company, Cencom Cable Associates, Inc. He later became CFO of Cencom, which grew by acquisition and eventually served 550,000 customers in the U.S. before it was sold in 1991.